python-discord/snekbox/.github/CONTRIBUTING.md

 Other things to look out for are breaking changes to NsJail's config format, its command-line interface, or its logging format.
 Additionally, dependencies may have to be adjusted in the Dockerfile to get a new version to build or run.

+## Adding and Updating Python Interpreters

+Python interpreters are built using pyenv via the `scripts/build_python.sh` helper script.
+This script accepts a pyenv version specifier (`pyenv install --list`) and builds the interpreter in a version-specific directory under `/lang/python`.
+In the image, each minor version of a Python interpreter should have its own build stage and the resulting `/lang/python` directory can be copied from that stage into the `base` stage.

+When updating a patch version (e.g. 3.11.3 to 3.11.4), edit the existing build stage in the image for the minor version (3.11); do not add a new build stage.
+To have access to a new version, pyenv likely needs to be updated.
+To do so, change the tag in the `git clone` command in the image, but only for the build stage that needs access to the new version.
+Updating pyenv for all build stages will just cause unnecessary build cache invalidations.

+To change the default interpreter used by NsJail, update the target of the `/lang/python/default` symlink created in the `base` stage.

 [readme]: ../README.md
 [Dockerfile]: ../Dockerfile
 [Compose v2]: https://docs.docker.com/compose/compose-v2/